toshoajibade/texascuisine-frontend/README.md

 This is a website for a local restaurant.
 It is built with Vuejs on the frontend and Nodejs on the backend.
 It is a progressive webapp with a score of 100 for progressive web app when analyzed with Google light house.
-The other scores are
+The other scores are:
-Performance - 100;
+- Performance - 100;
-Progressive Web App - 100
+- Progressive Web App - 100
-Accessibily - 83
+- Accessibily - 83
-Best Practices - 100
+- Best Practices - 100
-S E O - 80.
+- S E O - 80.
 ![Texas Cuisine](https://res.cloudinary.com/toshoajibade/image/upload/v1543415658/Screenshot_43.png)

 ## Functionalities